zaccrites/myfpga/README.md

 ## Architecture

 The elements of the myfpga architecture are laid out in a grid.
-The direction towards the "top" of the device is called "north", the direction towards the "bottom" "south".
+The direction towards the top of the device is called "north", the direction towards the bottom "south".
-Similarly the directions towards the "left" and "right" are called "west" and "east" respectively.
+Similarly the directions towards the left and right are called "west" and "east" respectively.

 ![Routing Architecture](diagrams/routing.png "Routing Architecture")

 ### Logic Cells

-Logic cells implement a logic function using a 4-input lookup table (LUT).
+Logic cells implement any arbitrary logic function using a 4-input lookup table (LUT).
+Wider logic functions are implemented by cascading logic cells.
-The output can optionally be buffered through a flip flop (FF) with configurable trigger clocker polarity (rising or falling edge).
+The output is optionally buffered through a flip flop (FF) with configurable clock polarity (rising or falling edge triggered).

 ![Logic Cell Architecture](diagrams/logic_cell.png "Logic Cell Architecture")

+Currently all flip flops in the design must reside in the same clock domain.
+The source of this clock signal must come from a single I/O block attached to the global clock tree.

 ### I/O Blocks

-I/O blocks send or receive signals from outside the device for transmission to and from logic cells.
+I/O blocks receive signals from outside the device for transmission to logic cell inputs, or send them outside of the device via a connected logic cell output.

 ### Switch Blocks

-Switch blocks receive signals from the adjacent switch blocks to the north, south, west, and east (or from an adjacent I/O block if at the edge of the device).
+Switch blocks receive data from the adjacent switch blocks to the north, south, west, and east (or from an adjacent I/O block if at the edge of the device).
-These are composed of four channels, each carrying a separately routed signal.
+These are composed of four channels each, each carrying a separately routed signal.
 Additionally, switch blocks receive a signal from the output of the logic cells at each corner.